 S&N Communications, the foremost resource in underground utility locating, announces the debut of a new division, “S&N Wireless.”
-The division, operated out of the company’s Hanson, VA offices, consolidates a wide range of services the company began offering in 2014 through two subsidiary companies SCE, Inc. and Tower 16.
+The division, operated out of the company’s Hampton, VA offices, consolidates a wide range of services the company began offering in 2014 through two subsidiary companies SCE, Inc. and Tower 16.
 The company recently closed both subsidiaries but, at customers’ requests, will continue to offer many of the same “cradle-to-grave” services.
 These services include infrastructure construction for electric, gas, telecommunications, fiber optics, wireless networks and tower modifications.
 Professional services offered through S&N Wireless include site development, project and inventory management, assessment, analysis, acquisition, zoning and permitting.

 “The impetus for S&N Wireless came about due to the fact that we continue to find our services for things such as DAS, wireless tower management projects, and RF technology solutions for wireless carriers and infrastructure-deployment companies to be in high demand,” says Allen Powell, CEO of S&N Communications.
 “It’s important that we live up to our ‘We’ve got this’ tagline which, in this case, means continuing to deliver in-demand services with our focus on safety and pricing.”